larntz/lemmy-directory/content/community/lemmy.world/technology.md

 ## Description

 <blockquote class="description">
-Its a new technology subreddit.
+Its a new technology community.
 Bring the content.
 ALL the content!<br><br>Rules:<br>1.
 No bigotry<br>2.
 No spam<br>3.
 Mostly tech related content.<br><br>Mod apps are open for anyone who wants to scour the internet for cool articles to post.
 </blockquote>